evanmpollack/ps-and-qs/README.md

 An efficient, zero dependency promise pool implementation that provides control over the concurrency limit when executing a series of asynchronous tasks.
 Useful for managing requests to upstream services and more.

-This library is similar to other popular promise limiting solutions, like [p-limit](https://www.npmjs.com/package/p-limit), [es6-promise-pool](https://www.npmjs.com/package/es6-promise-pool), and [@supercharge/promise-pool](https://www.npmjs.com/package/@supercharge/promise-pool).
+This library is similar to other popular promise limiting solutions like [p-limit](https://www.npmjs.com/package/p-limit), [es6-promise-pool](https://www.npmjs.com/package/es6-promise-pool), and [@supercharge/promise-pool](https://www.npmjs.com/package/@supercharge/promise-pool).
 It expands on those by adding support for tasks that should be executed based on priority rather than insertion order.